 Instructor: "Amanda, Hunter, since you two seem to be very chatty, you can be the first ones to go."

-They exchanged a competitive glare, and readied themselves by putting on their sparring gear.
-They hopped up into the big ring and took the corners opposite of each other.
+Amanda widened her eyes and stared at Hunter; he smirked.
+They exchanged a competitive glare, and put on their sparring gear.
+They each crawled up into the big ring and took the corners opposite of each other.
 The instructor started the 2 minute timer and signaled for them to start.

 Amanda charged to meet Hunter in the middle and greeted him with a straight left punch to the nose.
 Hunter stumbled back and grew angry.
 He ran toward Amanda and started swinging and flailing his arms at her.
-She dug her face into her gloves to attempt to cover and began to softly cry.
+She dug her face into her gloves, attempting to take cover from the punches.
+Tears began to run down her face.

 Young Amanda: "Stop!
 Stop!"